esteban-antillanca/flutter-hms-location-playground/README.md

 A basic Flutter application with HMS location integration for academic purposes.

 ## Features
-- A simply wrapper class for location API calls
+- A simple wrapper class for location API calls
 - Location Permission Handling
 - Data by last known location
 - Data by request location updates